Beautifying Source Code

 You can use the experimental Beautifier plugin to format your source code by using the following external tools:

-The Beautifier plugin parses the source code into component structures, such as assignment statements, if blocks, loops, and so on, and formats them as specified in the Beautifier options.
+The Beautifier plugin parses the source code into component structures, such as assignment statements, if blocks, loops, and so on, and formats them as specified in the Beautifier preferences.
 You can use a predefined style or define your own style.

 To use the Beautifier plugin: